Are you driving around town admiring everyone else’s front yard landscaping? Do you wish your yard looked better for

 Work With What You Already Have

 Most homes have some flower beds and some areas that are kind of “set up” for landscaping.
 It is much easier to use those areas and improve them than to start completely from scratch.

 Get a Good Look at Your Yard Before You Start

 Curb appeal is actually a real thing and is super important.
-It is vital that you step into the street and really look at your front yard before starting your landscaping project.
+You must step into the street and really look at your front yard before starting your landscaping project.

 Check out these posts: